johanengstrand/xbee-resources/README.md

 You may also wish to set a unique identifying ASCII string for each unit using the `NI` parameter and set the power level using `PL`.

-For a simple point-to-point network, also configure the following
+For a simple point-to-point network, configure the following

 Property | Transmitter XBee      |	Receiver XBee           | Comment
 ---------|-----------------------|--------------------------|---------